chanzuckerberg/saber/README.md

 ## 🧪 Example Usage

+### Curating Training Labels and Training and Domain Expert Classifier

 #### 🧩 Producing Intial SAM2 Segmentations
 Use `prepare-tomogram-training` to generate 2D segmentations from a tomogram using SAM2-style slab-based inference.
 These masks act as a rough initialization for downstream curation and model training.